[ 2 Apr 2026 ]

 KEELEY HAWES RETURNS TO THE TOMB RAIDER FRANCHISE IN AMAZON PRIME SERIES

-Two decades after lending her voice to one of gaming's most iconic heroines, Keeley Hawes is set to return to the Tomb Raider franchise in Amazon Prime's forthcoming television adaptation, having originally voiced Lara Croft in the popular video game series for three titles.
+Two decades after lending her voice to one of gaming's most iconic heroines, Keeley Hawes is set to return to the Tomb Raider franchise in Amazon Prime's forthcoming television adaptation, having originally voiced Lara Croft in the popular video game series.
 According to British newspaper The Sun, Hawes will take on a markedly different role in the new series as production begins.

 Exclusive images from the set show Hawes clad in a trench coat and carrying a shopping bag, flanked by figures in dark attire, some wearing studded masks.
 Observers suggest she may be portraying a maternal figure in the story, with speculation mounting that she could take on the role of Lady Amelia Croft, the Countess of Abbingdon, Lara Croft's mother.
 Hawes has previously portrayed upper-class ladies in dramas such as Summer of Rockets and Upstairs Downstairs, lending weight to this theory.